Flux-Activated Resonant Control of a Bosonic Quantum Memory: Preparation of arbitrary bosonic states

 \section{Preparation of arbitrary bosonic states}

 We used the resonant control protocol to demonstrate the preparation of arbitrary states in the cavity with an analytical control sequence.
-The sequence consisted of activating the sidebands sequentially using variable-amplitude, Gaussian-shaped pulses with $4\sigma$ duration, where $\sigma \in \left[64, 96\right]\,\textnormal{ns}$.
+The sequence consisted of activating the sidebands sequentially using variable-amplitude, Gaussian-shaped pulses with $4\sigma$ duration, with the parameters given in the Tab.~\ref{tab:cal_sidebands}.
 This method allows for straightforward preparation of any Fock state and their superpositions in the cavity, as shown in Fig.~\ref{sfig:qudit_preparation}.

-Due to a lack of appropriate quantum amplifier at the specific moment of this experiment, we don't have single-shot readout of the transmon.
+Due to the lack of appropriate quantum amplifier at the specific moment of this experiment, we don't have single-shot readout of the transmon.
 Thus, the parity signal was calibrated by comparing it to a $1\textnormal{D}$ Wigner measurement of cavity vacuum $|0\rangle$, which is independently measured beforehand.
 The Wigner plots closely resemble the target states in shape, though with a reduction in contrast.
 This indicates that the state preparation is mostly limited by the transmon decoherence.